luminarily/bookofmormon/_posts/2020-04-26-millennium-terrestrial.md

 Understanding the conditions of the Millennium can help us make sense of what is taking place now.

-# There is a law given to every kingdom.
+## Terrestrial law is a moral law.

 > 36 All kingdoms have a law given;
 >